Alexander-Heinz/vdi_chatbot/README.md

 - Retrieval evaluation
-    - for each record in the FAW, generate 5 questions.
-Next
+    - for each record (Answer) in the FAQ, generate 5 questions which possibly address this answer.
+    - Next, we input the questions into our search function to see if the desired answer would actually be among our top results
+    - Use scoring algorithms to get an objective measure of retrieval quality
+    - Problem: We did not verify that the questions are actually valid, since we created the "ground truth" using an LLM.

+- Offline evaluation: LLM as a judge